 |During IUI, sperm are injected into the uterus using a catheter.

 IUI is a fertility treatment.
 It places sperm in the uterus during ovulation.
 It can be done in your doctor’s office or a clinic.
 There are 2 main steps in the process:

 First, the man’s semen is “washed” in a lab.
 This separates active sperm from the semen.

 The sperm are then placed inside a thin tube called a catheter.
 The catheter is inserted through the woman’s cervix.
 The sperm are placed into the uterus.

-In most cases, IUI is done along with taking hormone medications.
-They enhance a woman’s fertility.
+In most cases, IUI is done along with taking hormone medicines.
+They help with a woman’s fertility.
 This is called a “stimulated cycle.”
-It can also be done without medications.
+It can also be done without medicines.
 This is called a “natural cycle.”